ojsung/muse-angular/README.md

 This is the client end for cher-node.
 Cher handles alerts as reported by Zabbix, via slack.
-Hani serves the workflows as a troubleshooting app Natalie is a T2/T3 tool that is currently under construction.
+Hani serves the workflows as a troubleshooting app Evan is a T2/T3 tool that is currently under construction.